-SOPs set out the usual procedures that staff must adhere in order to reduce the likelihood of safety, security or health threats occurring.
-SOPs can typically cover, among other things:
+SOPs set out how staff can reduce the likelihood of threats occurring.
+SOPs typically cover how different staff are responsible for and should respond to, among other things:

 - Field travel (convoys, checkpoints and RTAs)